 04 of 05

 Best Kitchen Flooring for Comfort: Laminate

 As a kitchen floor option, laminate does not rank at the top.
-Laminate can be hard underfoot (though with padding, this can be mitigated), and water has a tendency to infiltrate between the seams.
+Laminate can be hard underfoot (though with padding, this can be mitigated), and water tends to infiltrate between the seams.

-Still, if you want the look of wood in your kitchen, without using real hardwood, laminate is not a bad idea.
-It is possible to get glue-less seams--but the slightly more laborious glued seams will better protect your substrate from moisture.
-Laminate is a quite easy DIY install--not as easy as vinyl... tile, but certainly not as difficult as ceramic tile.
+Still, if you want the look of wood in your kitchen, without using real hardwood, a laminate is not a bad idea.
+It is possible to get glue-less seams—but the slightly more laborious glued seams will better protect your substrate from moisture.
+Laminate is a quite easy DIY install—not as easy as vinyl tile, but... certainly not as difficult as ceramic tile.

 Shown here is good, plain old-fashioned beech from Pergo.Continue to 5 of 5 below.

 Best Kitchen Flooring for the Wood Look: Engineered Flooring

 Organic materials—meaning wood—are never the top choice for kitchen flooring.
 Water contacts the organic material, and despite your best intentions with finishing and sealing, the water eventually works into the wood's raw fibers.
 That's why solid hardwood isn't a really smart choice for the kitchen.